-There can be fees for international credit card use.
+Yes, there can be fees for international credit card use.
 But they’re avoidable if you make the right moves, starting with picking the right credit card.
-Foreign transaction fees are the main concern.
-Nine in 10 credit cards charge them.
-But since WalletHub tracks 1,000+ credit cards, we’ve got plenty of no foreign fee cards for you to consider.Furthermore, you need to watch out for:
+Foreign transaction fees are the main concern, as many credit cards charge them.
+But there are plenty of no foreign fee cards for you to consider.

-International ATM Fees – These will only come into play if you try to perform a cash advance internationally.
+- International ATM Fees: These will only come into play if you try to perform a cash advance internationally.
 And there’s no reason to do so if you bring an international debit card on your trip.

 In addition, if you decide to convert hard currency at a local bank or airport kiosk, you’re going to lose a lot to fees and high exchange rates.
-So try to use plastic for as much as possible when traveling abroad.
-In particular, a Visa or Mastercard with no foreign fee can save you up to 9% on currency exchange.
+So, try to use plastic as much as possible when traveling abroad.
+In particular, Visa or Mastercard credit cards with no foreign transaction fees can save you more than 9% on currency exchange.

 When you travel abroad, you should also consider cards that offer rental car insurance or general travel insurance.
 That way, you can be covered in case of any incidents that might occur while you’re travelling.